isomerpages/moe-stanthonyspri/_useful-links/Student Learning Space & Google Icon.md

-b) If the above does not work, use Incognito mode on your browser to login.
+b) If the above does not work, use <u>Incognito mode</u> on your browser to login.
 Upon activating Incognito mode, proceed to [https://workspace.google.com/dashboard](https://workspace.google.com/dashboard) and repeat the logging in procedure.